brikis98/ping-play/README.md

 # Running with Docker

-As an experiment, I've packaged this app up as a [Docker](https://www.docker.com/) container with all dependencies already downloaded and the code already compiled.
-If you have Docker installed, this can save you time in how long the container takes to start.
+As an experiment, I've added a webhook so that this app gets packaged up as a [Docker](https://www.docker.com/) container with all dependencies already downloaded and the code already compiled.
+If you have Docker installed, this can significantly reduce the amount of time it takes the app to start the first time since you don't have to wait for dependency resolution and the build.

 Instructions: